-- Statewide Airborne Electromagnetic (AEM) geophysical data, including for the Santa Cruz Mid-County Basin, to help refine geologic structure and other aspects of hydrogeological conceptual model (HCM) - Shallow monitoring wells and coupled stream gages installed to monitor interconnected surface water (ISW) - Deep coastal monitoring wells installed to monitor seawater intrusion in the deepest aquifers where groundwater is extracted - Three Seawater Intrusion Prevention (SWIP) recharge wells and 9 monitoring wells installed in the Purisima A and BC aquifers as part of Pure Water Soquel (PWS) project infrastructure and monitoring.
-Monitoring wells are equipped with water level and conductivity transducers and monitored for an extensive list of groundwater quality constituents - Data collected from PWS pilot recharge demonstration testing with potable treated groundwater and the Santa Cruz Water Department's ASR pilot and demonstration testing has been used to refine the Basin's groundwater model. - A 3-year study of streamflow conditions and land use patterns in the Soquel Creek watershed aimed at better understanding rural water demand, surface water availability, and implications for salmonid recovery provided recommendations for protecting salmonid habitat.
+- Statewide Airborne Electromagnetic (AEM) geophysical data, including for the Santa Cruz Mid-County Basin, to help refine geologic structure and other aspects of the hydrogeological conceptual model (HCM) - Shallow monitoring wells and coupled stream gages installed to monitor interconnected surface water (ISW) - Deep coastal monitoring wells installed to monitor seawater intrusion in the deepest aquifers where groundwater is extracted - Three Seawater Intrusion Prevention (SWIP) recharge wells and 9 monitoring wells installed in the Purisima A and BC aquifers as part of Soquel Creek Water District's (SqCWD)Pure Water Soquel (PWS) project infrastructure and monitoring.
+Monitoring wells are equipped with water level and conductivity transducers and monitored for an extensive list of groundwater quality constituents - Data collected from the Santa Cruz Water Department's (SCWD) Aquifer Storage and Recovery (ASR) pilot and demonstration testing has been used to refine the Basin's groundwater model. - A 3-year study of streamflow conditions and land use patterns in the Soquel Creek watershed aimed at better understanding rural water demand, surface water availability, and implications for salmonid recovery provided recommendations for protecting salmonid habitat.